meapistol/Spectra-of-graphs/README.md

 No issues at the moment.

 # Updates
-Version 2 of the paper is now uploaded and includes a combinatorial way to generate infinitely many isospectral pairs and n-tuples.
+Version 3 of the paper is now uploaded and includes a quite general combinatorial way to generate infinitely many isospectral pairs and n-tuples.
+The method is more general than that described in version 2.

 # Typos in paper
-It is maybe not clear that the graphs in the Appendix must be normalised to the same length in order to be isospectral.

-This Errata will be updated as soon as we discover more problems.

 # Licensing